Skip to main content

 postgres:14

-# Connect to database
+# Connect to the database from inside the container

 docker exec -it postgres-db psql -U postgres -d myapp

-# Stop and remove (data is lost!)
+# Stop and remove (WARNING: data is lost without a volume!)

 docker stop postgres-db